 Add melted butter.

-Prepare the cake tin (24 cm) covered with parchment paper.
+Prepare the cake tin (24 cm or 9 inch.)) covered with parchment paper.

 Pour the mixture into a cake tin.